Best Skylines in China: 6 City Views Worth Seeing and Photographing

 Beijing

-When people think of skylines, they often imagine glass towers and neon lights.
-Beijing has that too—but as China’s capital, it offers something more layered.
-It is a city where modern CBD towers, imperial history, and large green urban spaces coexist in the same visual story.
+When people think of skylines, they often imagine glass towers and open waterfront views.
+Beijing has that too — but as China’s capital, it offers something more layered.
+It is a city where modern CBD towers, imperial history, and larger green urban spaces can exist in the same visual frame.

-Where to shoot depends on what side of Beijing you want to show.
-If you want a frame that feels both modern and spacious, I especially recommend the area around Beihai Park / Taiye Pool, where you can often compose a scene where the modern CBD skyline sits on one side, while Jingshan and Wanchun Pavilion appear on the other—an image that feels distinctly Beijing.
-It is this contrast, more than any single tower, that makes the city so photogenic: the capital’s contemporary ambition and historical depth existing side by side in the same skyline.
+Where you stand matters a lot here.
+Around Beihai Park and Taiye Pool, you can sometimes place the modern CBD skyline on one side while elements like Jingshan and Wanchun Pavilion appear on the other.
+That contrast, more than any single tower, is what makes the city so photogenic: Beijing’s contemporary ambition and historical depth existing side by side in the same skyline.

 Hangzhou